pmndrs/postprocessing/.github/CONTRIBUTING.md

    (e.g. `Chrome 0.0.0.0 (64-bit), Windows 10 (64-bit), NVIDIA GTX 1050`).
 4. Describe the problem in detail.
 Explain what happened, and what you expected would happen.
 5. Provide a minimal test case (http://jsfiddle.net) or a link to a live version of your application.
-6. If helpful, include a screenshot.
-Annotate the screenshot for clarity.
+6. If applicable, include a screenshot.
+Consider annotating the screenshot for clarity.

 ## Pull Request Process :sparkles:

-When contributing to this repository, please first discuss the change you wish to make with the owners of this repository via the issue tracker.
+When contributing to this repository, please first discuss the changes you wish to make with the owners of this repository via the issue tracker.
 A proposed change should be focused and concise.
 Please adhere to the following guideline:

-__Do not include generated build files in your commits.__

 1. Create a feature branch based on the `dev` branch.
 2. Implement your patch or feature on that branch.